zullicm/phase-3-ruby-oo-inheritance-modules-lab/README.md

 the seed of some of these more complex topics––it will make them easier to understand later on when you're ready to go deeper into Ruby programming.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/artist-song-modules' title='Refactoring with Modules'>Refactoring with Modules</a> on Learn.co and start learning to code for free.</p>